 Positive Outlook on Trade Continues to Rise

 For the fourth consecutive year, the Chicago Council Survey shows that Americans are increasingly in favor of trade.
 Nearly nine in 10 Americans (87%) think international trade is good for the US economy and eight in ten (83%) say it is good for American companies.
 Since 2016, views that international trade is good for the US economy and American companies have each increased more than 25 percentage points.
-These 2019 proportions remain above 75 percent when broken down by party affiliation, political ideology, presidential support for 2020, age group, and education level.
+These large majorities hold across partisan affiliation, age, and education.

 For the first time, the Chicago Council Survey asked whether international trade is good or bad for US relations with other countries and 89 percent of Americans responded that it is good.
 Breaking the results down by party affiliation yields a strong bipartisan consensus (91% of Republicans, 91% of Democrats, 86% of Independents).
 A growing majority of Americans also say that trade deals benefit both the United States and other countries (63%, up from 51% in 2017).